 When people say “you drove through Mexico?
 Isn’t that dangerous?”
 I have to smile.
 No, it is not.
-There are adventures to be had, some not planned, and common sense is required, the same as in the US or Canada.
-The one difference is that some times the 4-lane divided highways are reduced to two-lane roads with breakdown lanes that busses and trucks treat like 4-lane roads, with busses passing a slow truck their right while a speeding truck comes headlong at them on the left, the three vehicles turning the breakdown lanes into passing lanes as they squeeze by each other.
+There are adventures to be had, some planned and some not planned, and of course, common sense is required, the same as in the US or Canada.
+The one difference is that sometimes the 4-lane divided highways are reduced to two-lane roads with breakdown lanes that busses and trucks treat like 4-lane roads, with busses passing a slow truck their right while a speeding truck comes headlong at them on the left.
+The three vehicles solve the problem by turning the breakdown lanes into passing lanes as they squeeze by each other.
 Scary the first time you see it, but becomes routine after a while.

 Tolls range from $3 to $9 and can be paid in either pesos or dollars, but pesos ae fastest and easiest.
 The toll booths are often surrounded by taco stands, tiendas ( shops), and gas stations.
 There are usually legions of trucks parked on the roadside, the drivers resting after going through the toll booths.
-We were spending about $$45 a day on tolls, handing our money into the toll takers in the modern steel and glass structures, which also sported electronic toll collection for trucks and buses and some cars with transponders.
+Chula and I were spending about $$45 a day on tolls, handing the money into the toll takers in the modern steel and glass structures, which also sported electronic toll collection for trucks and buses and some cars with transponders.

 Very orderly and efficient.
-However, as with all things in Mexico, there are variations.
-When the Federal government built the toll roads they bypassed villages, which made sense because no homes had to be destroyed and no stop signs needed to slow traffic through a pueblo.
-But the bypass often robbed the villages of lucrative market traffic and subject them tolls too.
-The villages ask for a share of the tolls, the Federal government said no, so the villagers take over the toll booths and collect the money for themselves.
+However, as with all things in Mexico, there are “variations”.
+When the Federal government built the toll roads they bypassed villages, which made sense because no homes had to be destroyed and no stop signs are needed to slow traffic through a pueblo.
+But the bypass often robbed the villages of lucrative market traffic and subject them tolls, too.
+The villages ask for a share of the tolls, the Federal government said “no”, so the villagers take over the toll booths three or four days a week and collect the money for themselves.

 I asked the couple what the money was for in my bad Spanish and the girl told me in her good Spanglish that is was for the futbol playfield at her school.
 That sounded so good I gave them another 20 pesos.
-More cheers, rattle shaking and smiles – and then the girl put her head into my window and gave me a big kiss on the cheek.
+More cheers, rattle shaking and smiles – and then the girl put her head into my window and gave me a big kiss.
 I almost gave her all of my money.

-There were many encounters like that: the fierce-looking soldier with the machine gun at a checkpoint who broke into a smile and asked me if I knew his aunt and uncle in San Diego when I told him where we were going; the desk clerk in Hermosillo who left his post to walk across the busy 4-lane street to the parking garage to help us with Chula and our bags; the maids in Mazatlan who chased after us because we left Chula’s water bowl in the room, among others.
+There were many encounters like that: the fierce-looking soldier with the machine gun at a checkpoint who broke into a smile and asked me if I knew his aunt and uncle in San Diego when I told him where I was going; the desk clerk in Hermosillo who left his post to walk across the busy 4-lane Avenida to the parking garage to help me with Chula and my bags; the maids in Mazatlan who chased after me because I left Chula’s water bowl in the room, among others.

-So we are now in LA, booking dates to see and review acts and setting up our show for Friday.
+So I am now in LA, booking dates to see and review acts and setting up our show for Friday.
 We will be here through mid-January and will see you online every week.

 Donate to IndiePulse Music Magazine’s Academic and Music Education Scholarship Program HeartBeat4Kids